ARCANE -- Early Detection of Interplanetary Coronal Mass Ejections: Results

 \subsection{Detection Performance and Delay}

-To ensure comparability with previous studies, we calculate Precision, Recall, and F1-Score following the approach used by \citeA{nguyen_multiclass_2025}.
-Their study reported that SPODIfY achieved a maximum F1-Score of $0.784$, while ResUNet++ reached $0.782$, both trained and evaluated on OMNI data.
-In comparison, our model attains a maximum F1-Score of $0.745$.
-While performance on the RTSW dataset is slightly lower than these benchmarks, the decline is likely due to data gaps and the limited number of training years available in RTSW.
-Nonetheless, these results highlight the potential of RTSW data for real-time applications, reinforcing its suitability for operational use.

-Following our own postprocessing routine as explained earlier, we generate an event catalog from the model’s predictions and compare it to the ground truth catalog for each of the $50$ time series, based on different waiting times $\delta$.
-Precision and Recall are calculated across a range of thresholds for each time series and the resulting Precision-Recall curves are shown in Figure~\ref{fig:combined-results}a, where the color indicates the waiting time $\delta$ in hours.
+As explained in Section~\ref{sec:evaluation}, we generate an event catalog from the model´s predictions and compare it to the ground truth catalog for each of the $150$ time series, based on different waiting times $\delta$.
+Precision and Recall are calculated across a range of thresholds for each time series and the resulting Precision-Recall curves are shown in Figure~\ref{fig:combined-results}a, where the color indicates the waiting time $\delta$ in hr.
 The curves are horizontally extended as dashed lines for better comparability.
 The performance of the Threshold Classifier baseline is indicated as a blue rectangle for comparison.
+The Threshold Classifier exhibits very low Precision, which can be attributed to a large number of false positives.
+This behavior is expected, as at a 10-minute resolution even relatively small-scale fluctuations may exceed the threshold and be incorrectly classified as CME signatures.

 As anticipated, longer waiting times result in higher Precision values, as the model is exposed to a larger portion of the event by that point in time.
-However, this improvement appears to be relatively modest after the initial hours have passed.
+However, this improvement appears to be relatively modest after the initial hr have passed.
 Interestingly, shorter waiting times yield slightly higher Recall.
-This observation aligns with the model’s tendency to generate optimistic alerts based on small variations when it has seen only a fraction of an event.
+This observation aligns with the model´s tendency to generate optimistic alerts based on small variations when it has seen only a fraction of an event.
 Over time, as more data becomes available, the model refines its predictions, reducing the number of false positives and thereby increasing Precision.

+Figure~\ref{fig:combined-results}b shows the number of False Positives, True Positives, and False Negatives as a function of the waiting time $\delta$.
+The very high number of False Positives at short waiting times, which then decreases substantially with increasing $\delta$, explains the high Recall values observed for low waiting times in Figure~\ref{fig:combined-results}a.